 10. You’re going to need support!

 The cloud opens doors for incredible innovation, power and scale.
 But that doesn’t mean that your enterprise can navigate this new journey alone.
-On the contrary, the best way to hit the ground successfully on AWS is to find expert vendors and consultants that can guide you with best practices that are tried and tested.
+On the contrary, the best way to hit the ground successfully on AWS is to find expert vendors and consultants that can guide you with best, tried and tested practices.
 Data transfer costs are a minefield if you’re new to the AWS cloud, so make sure that you have a full map of your environment before you get started.